You can specify Docklight Scripting's behavior via three different types of user configuration data:

 Docklight Options (text formatting, control-character behaviors, a.s.o) can be modified by using the Docklight Options dialog (menu Tools > Options...).

-When running your own script you may want to use a specific set of Options to ensure the communication and log output are created in a certain way.
-This is possible by using the SaveProgramOptions and LoadProgramOptions methods in your script.
+TIP: When running your script, you may want to use a specific set of Options to ensure that Docklight creates the communication and log output in a well-defined format.
+Use the SaveProgramOptions and LoadProgramOptions methods to create an options file and load the options at the start of your script.

 In most Docklight Scripting applications, a Docklight script (.pts file) requires an accompanying project (.ptp file).
 You can use the following naming scheme to enable automatic loading and script start: